borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

  * Import fully qualified Python modules instead of importing individual functions, classes, or constants.
 E.g., do `import os.path` instead of `from os import path`.
 (Some exceptions to this are made in tests.)
+ * Only use classes and OOP as a last resort, such as when integrating with Python libraries that require it.
+ * Prefer functional code where it makes sense, e.g. when constructing a command (to subsequently execute imperatively).

-borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements are enforced when running automated tests.
+borgmatic uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements are enforced when running automated tests.
 See